Simulating Multi-Table Contention in Catalog Formats

 Table formats like Apache Iceberg were designed before conditional operations were widely available in object stores.
 These operations are sufficient to support Iceberg’s linearizable table update protocol, but how would they perform?
 Simulating multi-table commit contention at the catalog suggests:

 Partitions help throughput and VO tail latency.
-Distributing a uniform workload across 20+ tables improves aggregate throughput by 2-10x for slower providers and compresses VO P99 by 6-17x.
+Distributing a uniform workload across 20 tables roughly doubles aggregate throughput for slower providers (1.5–2.5x) and compresses VO mean latency by 5–8x.
 With zipfian skew, the most popular table converges to single-table performance, but other tables are mostly unaffected by the hot table’s contention.

 Provider choice is a larger lever than table count.
 S3 Express One Zone (S3x) sustains 14.6 c/s on a single table- more per-table throughput than spreading a workload across 50 tables on S3 Standard, even with an “instant” catalog.
 The entire commit pipeline (CAS + manifest I/O) compresses with faster storage; adding tables only helps with catalog contention.